Understanding Cardiovascular Conditions

 3. Evaluate overall cardiac function

 This examination plays a crucial role in detecting conditions such as coronary artery disease, arrhythmias, and valve disorders.
-By observing how the heart responds to induced pressure, healthcare providers can make informed decisions about further testing or treatment options.
+By observing how the heart responds to induced stress, healthcare providers can make informed decisions about further testing or treatment options.

 Each box represents a step in the chemical stress test process.
 Follow the arrows to see how the procedure unfolds, from administering medications to integrating advanced diagnostics.